HVAC and the Inflation Reduction Act

 The Inflation Reduction Act includes the “High-Efficiency Electric Home Rebate Program” or HEEHRP.
 The program provides rebates for up to $14,000 per household including up to $8,000 for qualifying heat pumps, up to $4,000 for electrical service upgrades, and up to $2,500 for electrical wiring (other rebates not pertaining to HVAC are also included).
 While this is a federal program, individual states will implement the program with guidelines and rebate eligibility will be based on equipment efficiency and income.

 Qualified homeowners with incomes up to 80% of the local median income will receive a rebate of $8,000 (or the full cost of installation if under $8,000).

 Qualified homeowners with incomes between 80%-150% qualify for a rebate of 50% of installation cost up to $8,000.
 The program appropriates $4.5 billion of funds, over $200 million of which is designated for NC and over $150 million for TN, and will distribute the funds to state energy departments to administer the rebate program.
 The duration of the program will extend for up to 10 years or until the funds are depleted and will be based on the number of rebates claimed.

 *NC and TN have yet to provide guidance for claiming the rebates.
-Installations retroactive to 1/1/23 will qualify.
+Installations retroactive to 1/1/23 MAY qualify if allowed by individual state energy departments.
+However, the official direction regarding individual qualifications has yet to be determined.
 This page will be updated with more information as it becomes available and guidance is issued from the states.

 25C Tax Credit